ahmed-mallick/Vendor_Invoice_intelligence_System/README.md

-# 📦 Vendor Invoice Intelligence Portal
+# 📦 Vendor Invoice Intelligence System

 An AI-powered internal analytics portal that leverages machine learning to predict freight costs and flag invoices for manual approval — reducing financial leakage and streamlining finance operations.